Stems - they hold flowers up, leaves on, and don’t seem particularly interesting, but they are!

 Those melon and squash plants, the ones that send stems out along the ground, are called decumbent.
 You can remember that would because “dey come, bent up at de end.”
 [Hey, if it helps, why not?]
 Your shrubs have stems that are called fruticose.

 As you have probably noticed, some flowers and fruit, such as sunflowers and raspberries, respectively, are actually made up of dozens, or hundreds of tiny florets.
 The single stem that holds up a sunflower head is called a peduncle, while each of the tiny stems that hold clusters of minuscule blooms are called pedicels.
 The thorns on your rose bush and the prickles on your blackberries are actually modified stems.
 So are tendrils.
+[Technically, rose thorns are not thorns at all.
+They are prickles, but I don't think we're going to change anyone's mind about that today.]

 Food from stems